bingeli1212/nitrile-preview/doc/DOC-contex-translation.md

   where each figure is wrapped by a "startcombination" and "stopcombination" commands, it seems to have worked fine.
 But it still needs to be verified.

-- The "linuxlibertine" font seems to have missing glyphs for ``Ascr`` to ``Zscr`` and other math variant glyphs.
-When using the default font these glyphs showed up.

 - For a figure, if there are multiple lines for a sub-caption, the lines appear to be too far separated vertically from each other